RahulBendre1/legacy-ml-python/README.md

 III Perspective                                         179
 15  A Lesson in Design                                  181
-16  Beware of OOP                                       197
-17  The Evolution of a Function                         203 18  Do Not Snub Inefficient Algorithms                  209 19  Problems Worth Solving                              221
+    How to Approach a Major Computer Science Project    193 16  Beware of OOP                                       197 17  The Evolution of a Function                         203 18  Do Not Snub Inefficient Algorithms                  209

-20  Problem Solving                                     241
+IV  Walk the Talk                                       219 19  Problems Worth Solving                              221 20  Problem Solving                                     241
     The Evolution of a Programmer                       252